Jwink3101/parmapper/readme.md

 - Now the main work happens.
 It is done as chain of generators/iterators.
 The background worker has already begin adding items to the queue so now we work through the output queue.
 Note that this is in serial since the work was already done in parallel
 - Generator to pull from the result queue
 - Generator to count and display progress (if progress=True).
 - Generator to hold on to and return items in a sorted manner if sorting is requested.
-This can cause itermediate results to be stored until they can be returned in order
+This can cause intermediate results to be stored until they can be returned in order
 - The output generator chain is iterated pulling items through and then are yielded.
 - cleanup and close processes (if/when the input is exhausted)